-The industrial graduate school in digital retailing (INSiDR) is a collaborative project between University of Borås (UB) Jönköping University (JU) and University of Skövde (HS), funded by the Knowledge Foundation.
+The industrial graduate school in digital retailing (INSiDR) is a collaborative project between University of Borås (UB), Jönköping University (JU) and University of Skövde (UoS), funded by the Knowledge Foundation.
 The project was launched in April 2018 and will initially fund 10 PhD projects, starting in the autumn of 2018.
-The University of Borås organizes and manages INSiDR and doctoral candidates are admitted to a PhD programme at Jönköping University, in either Business Administration or Informatics or admitted at University of Skövde in Information Technology.
+The University of Borås organizes and manages INSiDR and PhD students are admitted to a PhD programme at Jönköping University, in either Business Administration or Informatics, or admitted at University of Skövde in Information Technology.

 The industrial partners reflect the diverse nature of these challenges and represent agents connected to many aspects of retail.
 In addition to traditional retail companies, partners include a financial institution, an IT consulting firm and consultancy and analytics firms with a special focus on the service industry and on business development.
 What they have in common is a clear interest in business development, a desire to strengthen their competitiveness and to participate in an innovation platform for retail.

 The research questions for each PhD project are designed to combine a high degree of business relevance with scientific impact, and are formulated together by doctoral students, supervisors and business partners, thus ensuring that co-production is embedded in each project from the start.